Bence7661/ARCHIVE_Serious_Tasks_QoL_Pack/README.md

 1. Created a second array that is the copy of the first, but as key it has the task's title (I need this for iTheon tasks because I didn't figure out a way or didn't find where I should implement code to pass TaskId).
 1. I left the original implementation as a 3rd failsafe just in case my modifications fail.
 So at worst you guys get back the old taskboard.
 At best you get a fixed one.

+There are ~3 tasks that can bug out rn.
+I added some flavour text for these tasks and disabled the accept button.
+I'm working on actually just not even including these in the PDA Taskboard, but I need more time to properly implement that

 # Installation instructions
 If you have any of these enabled: **The Job Can Wait**, **The Northern Job** disable them.
 Drop this mod at highest priority as it overwrites a lot of files.